 Since January 31, 2010, all PHAs have been required to use the EIV system.
-Authorized housing specialists will access the EIV System as required by HUD to verify identity and obtain employment, unemployment, Social Security, SSI, and Social Security Disability information and history for each individual in the household, both annually and for interim reexaminations.
+Authorized housing specialists will access the EIV System as required by HUD to verify identity and employment, unemployment, Social Security, SSI, and Social Security Disability information and history for each individual in the household, both annually and for interim reexaminations.
 All families are required to sign confidentiality releases allowing housing specialists to access EIV information and consult with other agencies regarding income and household composition.

-If a discrepancy appears on the household's EIV report, the housing specialist will follow the procedures described in Appendix 1 of this Administrative Plan, "Using the EIV Discrepancy Report." review it, and if necessary, open an investigation.
+If a discrepancy appears on the household's EIV report, the housing specialist will review it, and if necessary, open an investigation.
 No family will be terminated based solely on unverified EIV income information.
 The information must be verified through third party verification.
+Only the participant, the housing specialist, and authorized supervisors may view the participant's EIV documentation.